-The importance of preventing and recognizing foot wounds cannot be understated: Up to 24 percent of diabetic patients who develop a non-healing foot ulcer will require amputation; put another way, foot ulcers precede 85 percent of diabetes-related amputations.1
+The importance of preventing and recognizing foot wounds cannot be understated: Up to 24 percent of diabetic patients who develop a non-healing foot ulcer will require amputation; put another way, foot ulcers precede 85 percent of diabetes-related amputations.

 Foot Wounds and Peripheral Artery Disease

-Among the most obvious signs of advanced Peripheral Artery Disease is foot wounds and ulcers.
+Among the most obvious signs of advanced Peripheral Artery Disease are foot wounds and ulcers.
 Perhaps it is more accurate to say that foot wounds should be among the most obvious signs of advanced PAD.
 However, the nature of circulatory issues and numbness that is prevalent in Type 2 diabetes sufferers and others with PAD means that many people do not know they have a foot wound until days later – days that can be long enough to let infection set in and amplify the risk of amputation.

 What Can You Do About Foot Ulcers and Wounds?